-4.5 - Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4).
-Usually, the nomination of properties on the WH list contribute in giving the properties and the State more opportunity to cooperate with the other countries through the World Heritage Center.
-More income
+- 4.5 Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4). - 5.
+General Policy Development - 5.1.
+Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage

-5. General Policy Development

-5.1.
-Principal pieces of national cultural and/or natural heritage legislation

-5.1.1 - Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage